scythemenace/CS3SH3/notes/chapter_8_deadlocks.md

 ## 8 Methods of Avoiding Deadlock

+Unlike avoidance, detection allows the system to enter a deadlock state and uses an algorithm to identify and recover from deadlock.

 **Note:** There is also something as preventing deadlock.
 Essentially, preventing deadlock means that the computer takes extra measures to ensure that atleast one of the necessary conditions for a deadlock to happen [(mentioned here)](#5-methods-for-handling-deadlocks) never occurs.

 For practical purposes, prevention of **circular-wait** is the only useful application here.